bozdoz/wp-plugin-leaflet-map/readme.txt

 Add a marker to any map by adding `[leaflet-marker]` after any `[leaflet-map]` shortcode.
 You can adjust the lat/lng in the same way, as well as some other basic functionality (popup message, draggable, visible on load).

+Alternatively, you could use a plain image for visitors to zoom and pan around with `[leaflet-image source="path/to/image/file.jpg"]`.
+See screenshots 3 - 5 for help setting that up.

 Check out the source code on [GitHub](https://github.com/bozdoz/wp-plugin-leaflet-map)!

 == Installation ==